Murder of Betty Gardner: Murder

 On April 12, 1978, Gardner was hitchhiking near Beaufort, South Carolina, heading to St. Helena Island to work on her father's farm.
 As she waited for a ride, a green Pontiac with South Carolina plates stopped by the side of the road.
-Inside the vehicle was John Arnold; accompanied by his 11-year-old runaway girlfriend, Carol Ullman, and John Plath; accompanied by his 17-year-old girlfriend, Cindy Sheets.
+Inside the vehicle was John Arnold, John Plath, Cindy Sheets, and Carol Ullman.
+Sheets was Plath's 17-year-old girlfriend and Ullman was an 11-year-old runaway; Arnold was later charged with her statutory rape.
 Also in the vehicle were two dogs.
 The group was heading to the beach and had been staying with a United States Marine and his wife.
 The vehicle they were driving belonged to the couple.
 Gardner accepted the group's offer of a ride and headed off with them.
 Unbeknownst to her, Arnold was on the run and was wanted on escape charges for failing to return from a weekend furlough from a pre-release facility at State Correctional Institution – Huntingdon in Pennsylvania.
 A short time later, Gardner was dropped off at the end of a dirt lane.
 After she left the vehicle, Arnold suggested to the group that they kill her.
 When asked why, his response was simply, "Because I hate niggers."
 The group then returned to Gardner and picked her up again, offering to drop her off nearer to her location.

 As Gardner sat in the vehicle, Sheets began attacking her and struck her repeatedly with her fist.
 Gardner was then driven to a remote area in some woods in St. Helena Island.
 Once there, Arnold and Plath ordered her to strip naked.
 Arnold then told Gardner that she would not be going anywhere, before kicking her in the side.
 Arnold and Plath then both repeatedly attacked her, with the pair threatening to kill her if she refused to comply with their demands.
 Gardner was then forced to engage in oral sex with Arnold, Plath, and Sheets.
 Gardner was whipped repeatedly with a belt, which was then wrapped around her neck.
-Arnold and Plath tried strangling her to death with the belt, attempting to choke Gardner to death as she was dragged along the ground.
+Arnold and Plath tried strangling Gardner to death with the belt, as she was dragged along the ground.
 Plath stomped on her neck several times and stabbed her repeatedly in the chest with a pocketknife.
 Meanwhile, Arnold tore up some clothing and made a rope, intending to hang Gardner from a nearby tree.
 However, he changed his mind, believing the makeshift rope would not support her weight.
 Plath then ordered Sheets to cut Gardner's throat with a broken soda bottle.
-When that failed, Arnold strangled Gardner some more, before she eventually died.
+When that failed, Arnold, with the help of Carol Ullman, strangled Gardner some more, before she eventually died.

+Sheets later claimed that she had been pressured into participating in the murder.
+She testified that Plath had told her, "If you ever open your mouth about what's going to happen, I'm going to get you.
+If I don't get you, I'll get your family."